Implementing emails in 2025: Outlook specifics for spacing and vertical alignment in tables

 height: 24px; for bottom

-If some side doesn’t need spacing, you can just omit the respective row or column completely, and the rest is still going to work.
+If a particular side doesn’t need spacing, you can simply omit the corresponding row or column—the rest of the layout will still work correctly.

-You can see it is much more complex than the basic option, but keep this 3x3 layout in mind, as it is an interesting concept we will partially leverage in the next article.
+You can see that it’s significantly more complex than the basic approach, but keep this 3×3 layout in mind.
+It’s an interesting concept we’ll revisit and partially build upon in the next article.

 Avoid margin if possible

-You can use the above TABLE container without a background to simulate negative space between elements via padding.
-We are using the top padding in the general flow of content, except for the very first element in the given container.
+You can also use the above TABLE container (without a background) to simulate negative space between elements by adjusting its padding.
+In our setup, we apply top padding throughout the content flow—except for the first element within each container, which naturally doesn’t need additional spacing above it.

 Vertical alignment in a table cell

-This is the initial code of the checkbox table cell where you can verify that all alignments are really the same and to the top:
+Here’s the initial code for the checkbox table cell.
+You can check that all alignment settings are identical and set to top:

 All these alignments are correctly used by standard email clients, but Outlook somehow ignores them when the table cell contains only an image and uses its own logic.